listcall/lica/README.md

 Pro Tips:

-- Configure desktop-sharing with a fixed room name (like "LICA").
+- Configure the desktop-sharing plugin with a fixed room name (like "LICA").
   This will make it possible for team members to bookmark the room, and will enable remote sessions to auto-reconnect if a stream is interrupted.

 - Share the entire desktop, not an application window.
-The reason is that the app-window sharing seems to crop incorrectly.
+The reason is that the app-window sharing seems to resize/crop incorrectly.

+- The viewer should experiment with full-screen (F11) or normal browser sizing to get the best image.